How to use this library

 7. Web tasks (Claude in Chrome bridge)

-Two prompts that exercise the Claude in Chrome bridge — Cowork driving (or reading) a browser tab so you can collaborate on something happening in a web app.
-Higher consent threshold; read these carefully before granting browser scope.
+Two prompts that exercise the Claude in Chrome bridge — Cowork reading (or driving) a browser tab.
+Higher consent threshold; read carefully before granting browser scope.

 Walk me through configuring a Supabase project.
 I'll click; you tell me what to click next, and read the page for me when I get stuck.

-Cowork pairs with the Chrome tab, watches what you're doing, and offers next-step guidance read off the actual screen.
-A good output: contextual instructions ("click New project, top-right"), gracefully recovers when you click somewhere unexpected, and never auto-clicks anything without asking.
+Contextual next-step guidance read off the actual screen, recovering when you click somewhere unexpected, never auto-clicking.
 Capability: Claude in Chrome bridge (read + guided assist).

 Open the Vercel dashboard, navigate to my [project name] project, and read me the production env vars one at a time so I can paste them into a doc.